 Honestly, it would’ve just popped into my head.
 I started making playthings when my children were young at Steiner school.
 I truly believe in the elementals - gnomes, faeries, and elves living and working in nature.
 I love that children innately believe in them as well, and I try to keep that magic alive for them.

-What was the first piece you ever made for Tribe?
+What was the first item you created for Tribe?

 My 'Faerie Garden Kits' were the first things I made for Tribe and the first product I made for Elfin Trail too.